opensearch-project/project-website/_posts/2023-10-09-Announcing-Data-Prepper-2.5.0.md

 ## Translate processor

-Data Prepper 2.5.0 introduces a new translate processor that modifies, or “translates” a value in incoming events to a different value based on user configured mappings.
+Data Prepper 2.5.0 introduces a new translate processor that modifies, or “translates,” a value in incoming events to a different value based on user-configured mappings.
 For example, you can translate an HTTP status code such as 404 to "Not Found" to make it readable.
-The processor supports regular expressions, number ranges and comma-delimited values as mapping keys.
-Users also have the flexibility to define the mappings either directly in the pipeline configuration or through a file on the local machine or a remote S3 bucket.
+The processor supports regular expressions, number ranges, and comma-delimited values as mapping keys.
+Users also have the flexibility to define the mappings either directly in the pipeline configuration or through a file on the local machine or in a remote Amazon Simple Storage Service (Amazon S3) bucket.

 ## Dissect processor